Franc6s/Subsaharan_Africa_Country_Profiles/README.md

 ### Description :
 ___
 This interactive tableau dashboard was created to visualize key indicators such as Population , Health, Trade , GDP, Labor, Education, Agriculture of Subsaharan Africa countries.
+The country of Djibouti is not in the dataset.

 ### Dataset Used :
 ___